bellhyve/zelta/README.md

 # Zelta Replication Suite

 **Zelta** is a suite of tools offering a streamlined approach to managing ZFS snapshot replication across various systems.
-It's built with the intention of simplifying complex ZFS functionalities into user-friendly commands.
+It's built with the intention of simplifying complex ZFS functions into user-friendly commands.
 With no package requirements on backup sources and no need for elevated permissions, Zelta is accessible and easy to integrate into existing workflows.

 The suite comprises three main components: